White House aides try disappearing act amid impeachment talk

 WASHINGTON (AP) — They’ve skipped the high-profile Sunday TV shows and avoided driveway chat sessions with reporters.
-Few who are typically eager to defend the president have appeared at all on television so far this month.
+Few who are typically eager to defend the president have appeared at all on television this month.

 White House officials close to President Donald Trump are pulling off a disappearing act, remaining largely absent from public view — in the middle of the storm over impeachment.